sharikjavid/kotto/README.md

 </h1>

 <p align="center">
-  <i align="center">An agent framework that tells LLMs how to use your code :robot:</i>
+  <i align="center">An agent framework that tells LLMs how to use TypeScript :robot:</i>
 </p>

 <br/>